trustoverip/spec-up-t-website/docs/introduction/how-it-came-to-be.md

 ![image](/img/how-it-came-to-be/SyxaaHsEC.png)

-The image below shows the github.com repo and its NPM library section in green, red, and orange.
+The image below shows the github.com repo and its npm library section in green, red, and orange.
 We won't touch the red and orange sections in our repo 'Spec-Up-T' without making a separate branch and offering the changes as a PR to DIF.

 ![image](/img/how-it-came-to-be/Hy_mVl1rR.png)